Mia169/Grading-system-/README.md

 Student Report Card Generator

+This beginner-friendly Python project, developed during the RITA Africa Bootcamp, helps users enter student scores across multiple subjects, generate individual report cards with grades and pass/fail status, and save these reports as files.
+It also identifies the top-performing student and creates a class summary report.

 🚀 A Python program that automates the generation of student report cards and class summaries.

 Features
 📌 Input Student Data: Collects student names, subjects, and scores interactively.

-📊 Generate Individual Reports: Creates detailed report cards for each student, including:
+📊 Generate students Reports: Creates detailed report cards for each student, including:

 Subject-wise scores